1946 Boston Red Sox season

 The 1946 Boston Red Sox season was the 46th season in the franchise's Major League Baseball history.
-The Red Sox finished first in the American League (AL) with a record of 104 wins and 50 losses.
+The Red Sox finished first in the American League (AL) with a record of 104 wins and 50 losses, and set a franchise record with a 15-game winning streak.
+(Note: The 15-game winning streak was matched by the 2026 Red Sox.)
 This was the team's sixth AL championship, and their first since 1918.
 In the 1946 World Series, the Red Sox lost to the National League (NL) champion St. Louis Cardinals, whose winning run in the seventh game was scored on Enos Slaughter's famous "Mad Dash".

 Regular season

 Overview

 The 1946 Red Sox were led by their All-Star left fielder, Ted Williams, who was in his first year back in the majors after serving as a fighter pilot in World War II.
 1946 was Ted Williams first of two MVP seasons, and the only time he ever won a pennant.
 He was among the league leaders in many offensive categories, with a batting average of .342, 38 home runs and 123 runs batted in.

 On April 24, the Red Sox were 6–3, 1 game behind the Yankees and tied for second with the defending world series champion Tigers.
 Then, from April 25 through May 10, they won 15 games in a row, beating the Yankees twice and sweeping the Tigers in a three-game series.
 Over this stretch Ted Williams had a batting average of .442, with 4 home runs and 17 runs batted in.
-On May 10 the Red Sox were 21–3 and leading the American League, 5.5 games ahead of the Yankees and 8 games ahead of the Tigers.
+On May 10 the Red Sox were 21–3 and leading the American League, 5 1/2 games ahead of the Yankees and 8 games ahead of the Tigers.
 This was their biggest lead in 28 seasons, since winning their last pennant in 1918.
 The fans took notice as the Red Sox had their highest attendance ever, nearly doubling their previous record.
-For the first time in Fenway Park history the Red Sox were averaging over 10,000 fans per game, averaging 18,166 fans per game throughout 1946.
+For the first time in Fenway Park history, the Red Sox were averaging over 10,000 fans per game, averaging 18,166 fans per game throughout 1946.